 - Mind/body approaches could, by a conservative estimate, save the US health care system 50 billion US dollars per year in wasted health care expenditures.
-This figure does not include the savings incurred by the decreased use of drugs (prescription and over the counter), laboratory tests and procedures that would follow the application of a rigorous mind/body discipline.
-It also does not include 13.7 billion US dollars savings per year in unconventional medical expenses (alternative, holistic medicine).
+This figure does not include the savings incurred by the decreased use of drugs (prescription and over-the-counter), laboratory tests and procedures that would follow the application of a rigorous mind/body discipline.
+It also does not include 13.7 billion US dollars of savings per year in unconventional (alternative, holistic) medical expenses.

 A short history of mind and science

 History may explain some of our societal reticence to honor the importance of the mind and its treatments.
-Because of its elusive, intangible and subtle nature, the mind has historically eluded scientific scrutiny for a long time, and only relatively recently, in the last twenty or thirty years or so, became a major focus of scientific study.
-Psychotherapy and psychoanalysis have been around for much longer, but they were always seen as unscientific or marginally scientific approaches that made uncomfortable bedfellows for psychiatry.
+Because of its elusive, intangible and subtle nature, the mind has historically eluded scientific scrutiny.
+Only relatively recently has it become a major focus of empirical study.
+Psychotherapy and psychoanalysis have been around for much longer, but they were always seen as unscientific or marginally-scientific approaches that made uncomfortable bedfellows in psychiatry.
 Acceptance in the family of scientific medicine has always been a struggle for psychiatrists, who unlike any other medical specialists have to deal with two so fundamentally different organ systems, the brain and the mind.
-They therefore often try to find misguided legitimacy with their medical colleagues and funding agencies by way of treating the brain with medications, in the hope of delivering more efficient and expedient results for the diseased mind.
-The problem is that this only works in some cases, and frequently even only partially so.
-The moment the mind plays a major role in how we get sick, brain interventions by way of medications, and even short-term mind interventions can be limited in their efficacy, and therapy requires a complete shift of paradigm into the science of mind, not just the science of the brain.
+They therefore often try to find misguided legitimacy with their medical colleagues and funding agencies by treating the brain with medications, hoping to deliver more efficient and expedient results.
+The problem is that this only works in some cases, and often partially, at best.
+The moment the mind plays a major role in how we get sick, brain interventions by way of medications, and even short-term mind interventions can be limited in their efficacy, and therapy requires a paradigm shift into the science of the mind, not just the science of the brain.

-Science has now progressed immensely, and what was previously seen as unscientific and belonging to philosophy or even religion, has now become mainstream science.
+Science has progressed significantly, and what was previously seen as unscientific and belonging to philosophy or even religion, has now become mainstream.
 Psychiatry is the medical discipline that straddles these two organ systems, the brain and the mind.
-The scientific tendency to veer off into the tangible world of molecules, cells and physical organs, has been a stubborn problem that only recently has begun to command more rigorous scientific questioning.
-The human imagination links physical medicines with tangible, quick results.
+The scientific tendency to veer off into the tangible world of molecules, cells and physical organs, has been a stubborn problem that only recently, has begun to command more rigorous scientific questioning.
+The human imagination links physical medicines with measurable, quick results.
 Take an antibiotic, and much of the time you are rid of your illness within 10 days.
-Not so with our elusive psyche: Take a medicine for psycho-somatic, emotional and psychiatric symptoms, and despite misguided expectations from insurance companies and quick-fix seekers, the results are comparatively poor or incomplete.
+Not so with our elusive psyche.
+Take a medicine for emotional and psychiatric symptoms, and despite common expectations, the results can be comparatively poor or incomplete.
 As I already stressed, mental health is not just dependent on brain function, but also on mind function, and the mind will not simply acquiesce to the principles by which the brain works.

 The mind is undoubtedly a tough system for scientific study and treatment with its own rules and regulations not found in the brain, but science has progressed to the point where these old historical struggles to understand the mind and its relationship to the brain can be put to rest.
 It is now time to learn from this new understanding and give all treatments for the mind their overdue support.